Measuring the primordial gravitational-wave background in the presence of astrophysical foregrounds

 where we have defined the marginalized signal and ``noise'' likelihoods as:

 The $\theta=0$ appearing in the expression for ${\cal L}_N$ indicates that the noise likelihood is functionally identical to the signal likelihood if we set the compact binary signal, $h_{k}(\theta)$, equal to zero.
-We note that the name ``noise likelihood'' is somewhat of a misnomer: while the likelihood assumes no binary signal, it does allow for a Gaussian background signal.
-Readers should understand the phrase ``noise likelihood'' to refer to noise + a low-level Gaussian stochastic background.
-We assume that the probability of observing one binary black hole merger event in a single segment is much less than one, so that the probability of observing two events is negligibly small, which is a reasonable assumption for BBH mergers~\cite{gw170817_stoch, tbs, DiggingDeeper}.
+Readers should understand the phrase ``noise likelihood'' to refer to noise + a low-level Gaussian stochastic background but no binary signal.
+We assume that the probability of observing one BBH merger event in a single segment is much less than one, so that the probability of observing two events is negligibly small, which is a reasonable assumption for BBH mergers~\cite{gw170817_stoch, tbs, DiggingDeeper}.
 We discuss how this assumption can be relaxed later.

 For an ensemble of $N$ data segments, $\{s\}$, the total likelihood is given by multiplying the likelihoods for individual segments:

 This joint likelihood function for $(\Omega_\alpha,\alpha,\xi)$ defined in Eq.~\ref{eq:tot} is the product of $N$ single-segment likelihood functions, each of which contains a signal sub-hypothesis (with probability $\xi$) and a noise sub-hypothesis (with probability $1-\xi)$.